base4nfdi/pid4nfdi/content/blog/pid4nfdi-first-year-support-resources-outlook/index.md

 title: "PID4NFDI’s first year, PID support resources, and what’s to come next"
 subtitle: ""
-summary: "It has been an eventful and fruitful first year for PID4NFDI, the basic service for persistent identifiers in development for NFDI, the German National Research Data Infrastructure.
-PID4NFDI completed its first service development phase, the initialisation phase, at the end of 2024 and now heads into a second term, the two-year integration phase running in 2025 and 2026.
-In this blog post, we review and summarise PID4NFDI’s activities and outputs from the initialisation phase and preview what’s to come in the next two years."
+summary: "A review and summary of PID4NFDI’s activities and outputs from 2024 and a preview of what’s to come in the next two years."
 authors: ["marc"]
 tags: ["PID4NFDI", "project news", "NFDI", "Base4NFDI"]
 categories: []